waimea-msmalley/300DTD-Assesment/Development.md

 ### 23/05/24

-Sketched how website will run
+Sketched out how I intend the website will run

 Below is a all the actions I will aim to include in the functionality of my Website, including all the pages, their function, and all the options that the users will have when accessing the pages.
 ![Alt text](sketch.png)